SHOULD YOU LET THE KIDS TESTIFY IN YOUR DIVORCE CASE?

 - Do you think asking the child to testify is in the best interest of your child?

-Your answers to these questions should guide and inform your decision of whether to have your child testify in your divorce or not.
+Your answers to these questions should guide and inform your decision of whether to let the kids testify in your divorce or not.